react-natives/react-natives-app/README.md

 - iOS react-native run-ios starts the App in the simulator (which is really good)
 - Android: react-native run-android runs the Android App.
 It is recommended to connect a real phone in development mode (see the official getting started) beforehand because the Android simulator is really slow (or try GenyMotion): https://facebook.github.io/react-native/docs/running-on-device-android.html

-## Adding dependencies
+## Useful tipps when you extend the app
-- npm install --save <npm-package-name>
-- react-native link will update the native iOS / Android projects if necessary
+- If you are adding new dependencies with npm install --save <npm-package-name> you may need to runs "react-native link" afterwards to link the package in the native iOS / Android projects